InformaticsMatters/fragmentor/README.md

   with the vendor/library identifier.
 For example standardise/vars/xchem_spot-variables.yaml contains:

 ```
+# The ansible unpack tasks - can be vendor specific
+   unpacker: decompress-gz-all
 # Python script used to standardise the molecules
    standardiser: frag.standardise.scripts.dsip.standardise_xchem_compounds
 # Input file template (unzipped) expected by standardiser.
 If there are multiple files this can be a glob.